sanket-bhiwapurkar/JS-handbook/01-Elementary/02 Variables and Operators/05-Keywords and Identifiers.md

+# Questions

+- 01 What are keywords in JS?
+- 02 What are Identifiers in JS?
+- 03 What rules are to be followed when nameing Identifiers?

 # Keywords/Reserved Words

 JavaScript statements often start with a keyword to identify the JavaScript action to be performed.
 JavaScript keywords are reserved words.
 Reserved words cannot be used as names for variables.